Semester 1 Computer Science in a nutshell

 - Hard to do simple things

 For this course, I hate to do all the Tutorials and assignments (Haha).
-Maybe, I'm a kind of love real-world project.
+Maybe, I'm a kind of love real-world projects.
 Of all the assignments, I only enjoy doing this project: Build YouTube app.
 My bad assumptions of Java change to positive after doing this project.
 I open-source this project; Yuu-tube.
 We need to build a Youtube-like app in Java.
 I have experience doing this kind of project in Ruby on Rails, but not in Java.
 My team and I do a lot of googling on how to do this.
 Very hard for a Java beginner like me to build this project in the first sem.

 I don't give up earlier, because I always have this mantra in my mind: Everything is Figureoutable.
 There is a lot of requirement to build this app based on the schema given like Authentication, compatible to all video format, CRUD function, Search function, User operation, GUI, database and so on.
 Whatever the situation, I just need to build an MVP only(this reminds me of Getting Real book by Basecamp).
 Let go of my perfectionist(we have a tight schedule).
 My team and I decide not to use GUI, because it will take time to learn.
 In the end, we build TerminalTube - Feel YouTube in your terminal 🔥.
 What a nice journey.